An Interview with Allison Cusick, Polar Scientist and Citizen Science Leader

-I suppose I have two defining Antarctic moments.
-The first in 2013 when my former boss asked if I would go on a research cruise.
-I had never been to sea before but because of my love of travel and desire to visit the seventh continent, I immediately said yes.
+I suppose I have two defining Antarctic moments—the first in 2013 when my former boss asked if I would go on a research cruise.
+I had never been to sea before, but because of my love of travel and desire to visit the Seventh Continent, I immediately said yes.
 Those 53 days at sea were unforgettable.
 I felt like I was on another planet.
 There I decided, as a scientist, that if I were to ever go to graduate school, it would be to study biology in Antarctica.
 Three years later, I did just that.

 My second was in 2016, the day I accepted admission to the Master’s Degree in Marine Biodiversity and Conservation program at Scripps Institution of Oceanography (SIO) at UC San Diego.
 I had been a research technician for 10 years prior, mixing lab work with fieldwork on various environmental projects.
 I loved the work I did in the lab, but I didn’t often get into the field as much as I wished.
 So, I would spend my vacations looking for projects where I could travel and not just be a tourist but help on a science project as a “voluntourist.”

-In December 2017, I was invited by Antarctica21 to be a guest scientist on board and see this project in action.
-It has been an absolute joy to work with Antarctica21 and the IAATO community, and to see the travelers involved in my research about climate change in Antarctica.
+In December 2017, Antarctica21 invited me to be a guest scientist on board and see this project in action.
+It has been an absolute joy to work with Antarctica21 and the IAATO community and to see the travelers involved in my research about climate change in Antarctica.
 These samples are now contributing to my thesis work.
 I want to thank all of our partners for their efforts in launching this Citizen Science Project.

 What does International Women’s Day mean to you?

-I am glad that communities come together to celebrate the achievements women have made and to remember the struggles women have had (and still have).
+I am glad that communities come together to celebrate women’s achievements and remember the struggles women have had (and still have).
 Women make up 50% of the human population; it seems evident they should have the same rights and opportunities as men.